DistributedCollective/zero/README.md

 ## Liquity Overview

 Liquity is a collateralized debt platform.
-Users can lock up Ether, and issue stablecoin tokens (LUSD) to their own Ethereum address, and subsequently transfer those tokens to any other Ethereum address.
+Users can lock up Ether, and issue stablecoin tokens (ZUSD) to their own Ethereum address, and subsequently transfer those tokens to any other Ethereum address.
 The individual collateralized debt positions are called Troves.

-The stablecoin tokens are economically geared towards maintaining value of 1 LUSD = \$1 USD, due to the following properties:
+The stablecoin tokens are economically geared towards maintaining value of 1 ZUSD = \$1 USD, due to the following properties:

 1. The system is designed to always be over-collateralized - the dollar value of the locked Ether exceeds the dollar value of the issued stablecoins

-2. The stablecoins are fully redeemable - users can always swap $x worth of LUSD for $x worth of ETH (minus fees), directly with the system.
+2. The stablecoins are fully redeemable - users can always swap $x worth of ZUSD for $x worth of ETH (minus fees), directly with the system.

-3. The system algorithmically controls the generation of LUSD through a variable issuance fee.
+3. The system algorithmically controls the generation of ZUSD through a variable issuance fee.

 After opening a Trove with some Ether, users may issue ("borrow") tokens such that the collateralization ratio of their Trove remains above 110%.
-A user with $1000 worth of ETH in a Trove can issue up to 909.09 LUSD.
+A user with $1000 worth of ETH in a Trove can issue up to 909.09 ZUSD.

-The tokens are freely exchangeable - anyone with an Ethereum address can send or receive LUSD tokens, whether they have an open Trove or not.
+The tokens are freely exchangeable - anyone with an Ethereum address can send or receive ZUSD tokens, whether they have an open Trove or not.
 The tokens are burned upon repayment of a Trove's debt.

 The Liquity system regularly updates the ETH:USD price via a decentralized data feed.
 When a Trove falls below a minimum collateralization ratio (MCR) of 110%, it is considered under-collateralized, and is vulnerable to liquidation.